China's craft brewers cheer return of Australian barley imports

 That meant a perilous thinning of margins and the hope is that Australian imports will reverse this trend, craft brewers told Reuters.

-Australian malting barley is currently offered at $350 per metric ton compared with $390 for French barley, while freight from Australia to China is about $25-30 per ton compared with $35-45 from Europe, according to Yang Zhenglong, China general manager at malt making firm Malteurop.
+Australian malting barley is currently offered at US$350 per metric ton compared with US$390 for French barley, while freight from Australia to China is about US$25 to US$30 per ton compared with US$$35 to US$45 from Europe, according to Yang Zhenglong, China general manager at malt making firm Malteurop.

 About 300,000 tons of Australian malting barley has been contracted for sale to China since the tariffs were dropped, he added.